pkgw/remarkable-printer-app/README.md

 You can also run `remarkable-printer-app path/to/a/pdf-file` to print a PDF at the command line.

-Like other Printer Apps, this app also provides a web management UI at
+Like other Printer Apps, this app also provides a web management UI, served at
-<http://localhost:8000/>.
+<http://localhost:8773/>.
 However, since this particular app has very little
 flexibility, you should rarely if ever need to use the UI.